 Optical Drive: I needed one...

-Postmortem Thoughts: I wasn't able to spot a deal on a modular PSU and I really wanted to complete the build before Thanksgiving Holiday (more free time to game!).
+After Thoughts: I wasn't able to spot a deal on a modular PSU and I really wanted to complete the build before Thanksgiving Holiday.
 But I really should have spent more and grabbed a modular PSU to go with this case.
 I know the cables are very messy but please be kind about it.
 The 4th picture a size comparison with the Centurion 5.

 Final Cost: Total upfront cost came out to $806.28 with $40 MIR.
 I also bought everything with my Discover Card so I'm expecting another $39.60 Cash Back.
 I'm thinking about selling my Radeon Gold Reward for $20 which should drop the final cost down to $706.68.